Panasonic FZ330 vs FZ2000

 The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Panasonic Lumix DMC-FZ2000 (labelled Panasonic FZ2500 in some countries) are two digital cameras that were officially introduced, respectively, in July 2015 and September 2016.
 Both the FZ330 and the FZ2000 are fixed lens compact cameras that are based on a 1/2.3-inch (FZ330) and an one-inch (FZ2000) sensor.
-The FZ330 has a resolution of 12 megapixel, whereas the FZ2000 provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The FZ330 has a resolution of 12 megapixels, whereas the FZ2000 provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Panasonic FZ330 and the Panasonic FZ2000 is provided in the side-by-side display below.
+The physical size and weight of the Panasonic FZ330 and the Panasonic FZ2000 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ330 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the FZ330 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2000 is notably larger (16 percent) than the Panasonic FZ330.
 Moreover, the FZ2000 is markedly heavier (32 percent) than the FZ330.
 It is worth mentioning in this context that the FZ330 is splash and dust resistant, while the FZ2000 does not feature any corresponding weather-sealing.

 The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The FZ330 was launched at a markedly lower price (by 50 percent) than the FZ2000, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Panasonic FZ330 features a 1/2.3-inch sensor and the Panasonic FZ2000 an one-inch sensor.
 The sensor area in the FZ2000 is 314 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 5.6 and 2.7.
 The sensor in the FZ330 has a native 4:3 aspect ratio, while the one in the FZ2000 offers a 3:2 aspect.